Definition of Homonyms

 This is the last stanza of the poem Faithless Sally Brown by Thomas Hood.
 Interest, the spellings of tolled and told are not the same though they have the same sound and different meanings.
 This is a very good use of a homonym that has the same pronunciation but different meanings and spellings.

 A Tale of Tails by Elizabeth H. MacPherson

 This beautiful book by Elizabeth MacPherson presents a curious boy who comes to know that all animals have tails.
 Strangely, he thinks that he does not have a tail, and so do the other human beings.
 However, with the passage of time, he learns that a tail is very useful for the animals and can help them in various ways.
 Although some of the questions and his answers seem quite hilarious, the illustration of the same makes the book interesting for the children.
 Overall, it has successfully explained the difference between a tail and a tale, the two most popular homonyms.

 Function of Homonyms

 The functions of homonyms in literature and writing are very subtle.
-The reason for this subtlety is that sometimes words have a slight difference or even no difference in sounds but they have different connotations.
-Sometimes, they are different in denotations.
-Therefore, it is necessary that a writer should understand even the slightest differences in meanings if the sounds and spellings are similar.
-Here the understanding of homonyms helps that they function as distinctive entities to make readers understand the fine differences in meanings and connotations.
-They help writers make a difference in meanings and help their audiences grasp their messages.
+Subtleness is necessary because sometimes words have a slight difference or even no difference in sounds, but they have different connotations.
+Sometimes, they are different in denotations as well.
+So, it is necessary that a writer should understand even the slightest differences in meanings if the sounds and spellings are similar.
+Here the understanding of homonyms helps that they function as distinctive entities to make readers understand the fine differences in meanings.
+They also make dialogues, especially poems, rich and melodic.